Whisky Investment Guide

-Whisky Investments are proving to be a well performing asset class, with prices reaching new highs in recent years, with no signs of that letting up.
+Whisky investments have proved to be a high performing asset class, with prices reaching new highs in recent years.
 For new investors looking to enter the whisky market, it can be a daunting proposition due to the relationship-based nature of acquiring sought after whiskies.
-VCL are uniquely positioned to guide clients new and experienced alike through the opportunities to invest in whisky, be that through individual collectible bottles or entire rare casks.
+VCL Vintners are uniquely positioned to guide clients new and experienced alike through the opportunities to invest in whisky, be that through individual & collectable bottles or entire casks.

 The Scotch whisky market is enormous.
 To the UK economy it is worth approximately £5 billion and accounts for around 25% of UK food and drinks exports with more than 90% of Scotch production sold abroad.
 Broadly speaking, the luxury whisky investment market is booming- genuinely rare and unrepeatable whiskies are what the market desires and as a result the potential for long-term growth is enormous as demand is increasingly high and supply finite.

 VCL Vintners maintain regular contact with Scottish distillers, bottling agents and experienced brokers of Single Malt Whisky and relishes the opportunity to search out that once-in-a-lifetime cask or bottle.
 If it exists we will hunt it down!